jayzheng98/jayzheng98.github.io/_projects/project2.md

  - *Another part, as system cyber threat analysis, identifies potential cyber threats based on outputs of the first part according to common security analysis methods*

 **3.** I've written an [academic paper](/publication/paper-number-1) about the work of this part for publication
- - *The comparison of POCA with some previous methods is shown below:*
+ - *A comparison of POCA with some previous methods is shown below:*

 <table style="table-layout: fixed">
   <thead>